 The primary motor cortex for the face and upper extremity receives its arterial supply from the middle cerebral artery (MCA).
 The primary motor cortex for the lower extremity receives its supply from the anterior cerebral artery (ACA).
 Damage to the lateral corticospinal tract here would result in contralateral motor deficits with UMN signs.
 An MCA occlusive lesion (stroke) will cause predominant face and arm weakness while an ACA occlusion will lead to lower extremity weakness.
 The corona radiata and internal capsule are supplied by the lenticulostriate arteries (branches of MCA).
 Occlusion of a lenticulostriate artery causing an ischemic infarction of the internal capsule (a lacunar infarct) will cause contralateral weakness of both the face, arm, and leg.
 The lateral corticospinal tract through the brainstem except the caudal medulla is supplied mainly by the paramedian branches of the basilar artery.
 The caudal medulla receives vascular supply to its midline structures via the anterior spinal artery.
 The anterior spinal artery continues to run down the spinal cord, and damage to this artery may result in motor deficits related to the corticospinal tract.

-The lateral corticospinal tract is affected in a variety of pathologies.
+The lateral corticospinal tract is affected by a variety of pathologies.
 This includes strokes, poliomyelitis, spinal muscular atrophy, amyotrophic lateral sclerosis, vitamin B12 deficiency, Friedreich ataxia, and Brown-Sequard syndrome.

 Any ischemic or hemorrhagic stroke affecting an area of the brain that contains the lateral corticospinal tract will cause contralateral weakness of the extremities.
 When the language area of the dominant hemisphere is involved, the patient will present with aphasia.
 When the orolingual regions of the cortex are involved, the patient will present with dysarthria.
 Hemiparesis and aphasia are important disabilities that are often persistent after a stroke, and it is the leading reason for stroke-related disability.
 Stroke is now the fifth leading cause of death in the United States and the leading cause of disability.

 Damage of the upper motor neurons in the cerebral cortex leads to secondary axonal loss affecting the lateral corticospinal tract (Wallerian degeneration).
-Wallerian degeneration of the corticospinal tract can often be visualized in CT or MRI of the brain (see below).
+Wallerian degeneration of the corticospinal tract can often be visualized in computed tomogram (CT) or magnetic resonance imaging (MRI) of the brain (see below).

 Spinal Muscular Atrophy